 Source: Investor Presentation

-Fortunately, despite the lack of earnings growth we view the company’s high dividend payout as secure, given the comfortable dividend payout ratio.
+Fortunately, despite the lack of earnings growth we view the company’s dividend payout as secure, given the comfortable dividend payout ratio of ~10%.

-We continue to expect FY2021 dividends of $0.24 per share, reflecting the company’s historical dividend policy.
-With a current share price of ~$4.34, the stock has a 5.5% dividend yield.
-BBD is an attractive high dividend stock, particularly as the S&P 500 Index yields just 1.4% on average right now.
+We are expecting FY2023 dividends of $0.04 per share.
+With a current share price of ~$2.64, the stock has a 1.5% dividend yield.
+While BBD is not a high dividend stock, it still yields roughly what the S&P 500 Index does right now.

-And, BBD stock is even more appealing with its monthly dividend.
+Furthermore, BBD stock is even more appealing with its monthly dividend.
 Dividend payments are made on a monthly basis, which is quite rare for an international company.
-The company usually pays around $0.0036 per share each month, accompanied by two special dividends per year, which define the final amount.

 It is worth noting that the company had consecutively grown its dividend annually from 2012 to 2019, but again, FX changes have distorted that amount.

-While Banco Bradesco’s dividend is not consistent and will continue to vary based on the company’s underlying results and FX changes, a base level (0.0036/month) should be considered quite safe, being well-covered by the company’s cash from operations.
-The company continued to pay its base monthly rate even under the Great Financial Crisis, despite its financials suffering along with the rest of its sector.
+While Banco Bradesco’s dividend is not consistent and will continue to vary based on the company’s underlying results and FX changes, the current level should be considered quite safe, being well-covered by the company’s cash from operations.

-However, for American investors, the company’s underlying growth has been wiped out by the non-stop depreciation of BRL/USD.
+For American investors, the company’s underlying growth has been wiped out by the non-stop depreciation of BRL relative to the USD.
 Currency risk is an important factor when it comes to international stocks, and BBD is a prime example.

-Shares currently yield above 5% and make monthly dividend payments, both of which make the stock appealing for income investors.
-And with a payout ratio below 50%, the dividend payout appears secure.
+Shares currently yield ~1.5% and make monthly dividend payments, making the stock an interesting option for income investors despite its mediocre dividend yield.
+With a payout ratio of 10%, the dividend payout appears secure.
 At the same time, the company poses various risks including foreign exchange and economic conditions in Brazil.

-Therefore, only risk-tolerant income investors should consider buying BBD stock.
+Therefore, only risk-tolerant income investors should consider a position in BBD stock.